An Accessible, Affordable MBTA is Critical to Massachusetts’s Recovery

-Our broad coalition is calling on our local leaders to fully fund the T. We need to protect rider and employee safety, keep transit moving, and build back better.
+Our broad coalition is calling on our elected leaders to fully fund the MBTA.
+We need to protect rider and employee safety, keep transit moving, and build back better.

-In the wake of COVID-19 the MBTA is facing a $300-$600 million shortfall in the fiscal year that begins July 1st, 2021.
-Public transit has been a critical lifeline throughout the pandemic, allowing essential workers to get to and from their jobs and enabling thousands of people to access health care, grocery stores, and economic opportunities—it has kept the economy moving, even as many people continue to stay home.
-Transit is essential now, and robust transit service will be critical to the economic recovery of the Commonwealth.
+Public transit has been a critical lifeline throughout the pandemic, allowing essential workers to get to and from their jobs and enabling thousands of people to access health care, grocery stores, and other key services.
+Transit is essential now, and robust transit service will be critical to the recovery of the Commonwealth.

-We urge the MBTA’s Fiscal and Management Control Board and MBTA leadership to make the following commitments:
+As Massachusetts recovers, we urge Governor Baker, the MBTA, the Fiscal and Management Control Board, and the Legislature to make the following commitments:

 Advance affordability for all transit riders.